cheng-tan/vowpalwabbit.github.io/_guides/getting_started.md

 Num weight bits = 18
 ```

-This diagnostic shows that the number of bits from the hash function is 18 (more than enough for this example).
-Use `-b bits` to adjust the number of bits for a hash function.
+This diagnostic shows that the number of bits used from the hash function is 18 (more than enough for this example).
+Use `-b bits` to adjust the number of bits to use.

 ### Learning rate